100mslive/100ms-docs/docs/api-reference/javascript/v2/classes/HMSReactiveStore.md

 By default store.subscribe does not call the handler with the current state at time of subscription, this behaviour can be modified by calling this function.
 What it means is that instead of calling the handler only for changes which happen post subscription we'll also call it exactly once at the time of subscription with the current state.
-This behaviour is similar to that of BehaviourSubject in RxJS.
+This behaviour is similar to that of BehaviourSubject in rxjs.
 This will be an irreversible change

 Note: you don't need this if you're using our react hooks, it takes care of this requirement.